It’s slow, but the art of proofreading is a necessary skill.

 But a writer’s brain is often so hard-wired into the creative process that it can easily overlook even simple spelling errors.

-If you are in contact with other writers, why not help each other out?
+If you are in contact with other writers, why not help each other?
 Perhaps you have a friend or family member who can help.

 Finding someone to help you is essential, particularly if you use English as a second language.

 Whether you decide to proofread for other people or your writing, following some of the basic proofreading techniques will achieve much better accuracy.

 How to proofread a text

 Any online tool is only useful for finding and fixing basic grammatical errors or as a quick spell checker.

 However, if you can find and correct the most obvious errors, it will save you time in the proofreading process.